Kobee Installation Guide

 Appendix D: Manually configuring the Secure Communication

-Secure Communication configuration: ALM Web Application
+Secure Communication configuration: Kobee Web Application

 ...